Skip to main content

 • required fields, like page titles and alternative (alt) text, to make sure Typecase users provide the information assistive technologies need to describe certain types of content

-• design elements, like an accessible typeface and colour palette, so people with disabilities like dyslexia and vision impairment can read our content
+• design elements, like an accessible typeface and colour palette, to help people with disabilities like dyslexia and vision impairment read our content

 Accessibility on other digital platforms and channels

-It’s important to make sure all digital communication and information is as accessible as possible.
+It’s important to make sure all your digital communication and information is as accessible as possible.

 Assistive technology at Bath